DalenChilders/Eyes/README.md

 Eyes tracking mouse movement

 ## To Run
-Clone this repository and run index.html file in editor of your choice.
+Clone this repository and open all files in editor of your choice.
+Then run index.html.

 ### License
 Copyright (c) 2022 Dalen Childers